-If you have other questions, please contact the AMSC rescue chair at firstname.lastname@example.org.
+If you are interested in volunteering with a rescue group, donating to Miniature Schnauzer rescue, or have other questions, please contact the AMSC rescue chair at firstname.lastname@example.org.

 Kelly M. Radcliffe